-Similarly, the standard of care applicable to seafarers under the Jones Act is ordinary care and prudence under the circumstances.
+Similarly, the standard of care applicable to seafarers under the Jones Act is ordinary care and prudence under the given circumstances.
 Although a seafarer's contributory negligence or assumption of risk does not bar his or her recovery, comparative negligence applies, and fault is allocated on a comparative basis.

 If successful in proving negligence under the Jones Act, a seafarer may recover for pecuniary losses, including loss of earning capacity, past lost wages, medical expenses, pain and suffering, mental anguish and physical discomfort.
 A seafarer may not recover non-pecuniary damages, including punitive damages or loss of society, from his or her employer.

-A seafarer may also maintain a cause of action for breach of the warranty of seaworthiness under the general maritime law against the owner of the vessel upon which he or she worked.
-The doctrine of unseaworthiness imposes upon the shipowner an absolute and non-delegable duty to furnish a seaworthy vessel and appurtenances reasonably safe and fit for their intended use.19 Unseaworthy conditions may include defective equipment, hull, tools or appliances; slippery decks; insufficient or incompetent crew; inadequate supplies; improper methods of work; failure to provide adequate safety equipment; and failure to provide safe means of ingress and egress from the vessel.
+A seafarer may also maintain a cause of action for breach of the warranty of seaworthiness under the general maritime law against the owner of the vessel on which he or she worked.
+The doctrine of unseaworthiness imposes on the shipowner an absolute and non-delegable duty to furnish a seaworthy vessel and appurtenances reasonably safe and fit for their intended use.21 Unseaworthy conditions may include defective equipment, hull, tools or appliances; slippery decks; insufficient or incompetent crew; inadequate supplies; improper methods of work; failure to provide adequate safety equipment; and failure to provide safe means of ingress and egress from the vessel.

 In addition to the unseaworthy condition, the seafarer must also establish a 'causal connection between his injury and the breach of duty that rendered the vessel unseaworthy'.
 The mere fact an accident occurs does not establish unseaworthiness.
 Instead, a seafarer must prove that the unseaworthy condition was a direct and substantial cause of injury.

-The damages available to a seafarer for the unseaworthiness of a vessel are virtually identical to those that a seafarer may recover under the Jones Act.
+The damages available to a seafarer for the unseaworthiness of a vessel are virtually identical to those a seafarer may recover under the Jones Act.
 Specifically, a seafarer may recover pecuniary losses, including loss of earning capacity, past lost wages, medical expenses, pain and suffering, mental anguish and physical discomfort.
 In 2019, the US Supreme Court decided Dutra Group v.
-Batterton,20 holding that punitive damages are not available in seafarers' unseaworthiness actions.
+Batterton,22 holding that punitive damages are not available in seafarers' unseaworthiness actions.

 Maintenance and cure